kineticstoolkit/kineticstoolkit_doc/src/geometry_dimension_conventions.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-# Expressing series of numbers, points, vectors and transforms in Kinetics Toolkit
+# Expressing series of numbers, points, vectors, and transforms in Kinetics Toolkit

-In Kinetics Toolkit, numbers, points, vectors and transforms are expressed as series, where the first dimension of any series corresponds to time.
+In Kinetics Toolkit, numbers, points, vectors, and transforms are expressed as series, where the first dimension of any series corresponds to time.
 This is emphasized in the following examples:

 ## Series of numbers (float, int)

-Since a float or an integer has a no dimension, then a **series** of N floats of integers has one dimension of length N:
+Since a float or an integer has no dimension, a **series** of N floats or integers has one dimension of length N:

     [x(t0), x(t1), x(t2), ...]